voidspace/voidspace.github.io/advanced-python.md

 language.
 A fast paced course with plenty of lab driven exercises to ensure attendees really learn the material and techniques for themselves.

+This is a course offered by Agile Abstraction, either in house on your site or on our premises.
+For more details get in touch [michael@python.org](mailto:michael@python.org).

 This course makes a great follow up from [Practical Python](/practical-python) or courses like Python for data science that teach you the basics of the langauge.
 It's had great